ajitid/fzf-for-js/readme.md

 entries.forEach(entry => console.log(entry.item)) // lisp kotlin elixir
 ```

-For more ways to use FZF, [visit documentation](https://fzf.netlify.app/).
+For more ways to use this library, [visit documentation](https://fzf.netlify.app/).

 ## Motivation